Tectonics on icy moons: Background

+Plate tectonics

+Some of the satellites of Jupiter have features that may be related to plate-tectonic style deformation, although the materials and specific mechanisms may be different from plate-tectonic activity on Earth.
+On 8 September 2014, NASA reported finding evidence of plate tectonics on Europa, a satellite of Jupiter—the first sign of subduction activity on another world other than Earth.

+Titan, the largest moon of Saturn, was reported to show tectonic activity in images taken by the Huygens probe, which landed on Titan on January 14, 2005.

 The mechanisms of plate tectonics on icy moons, particularly Earth-like plate tectonics are not widely agreed upon or well understood.
 Plate tectonics on Earth is hypothesized to be driven by “slab pull,” where the sinking of the more dense subducting plate provides the spreading force for mid-ocean ridges.
 “Ridge push” is comparatively weak in Earth's plate tectonics.
 Extensional features are abundant on icy moons, but compressional features are sparse.
 Furthermore, subducting less dense ice into a more dense fluid is difficult to explain.
 Force balance modeling suggests that subduction is likely to create large scale topographic forcing across icy moons, because the buoyant force is orders of magnitude greater than subducting forces.
 Fracturing and plate-like motion is more easily explained by volume changes and ice-shell motion that is decoupled from interior motion.

 Tectonic and volcanic features

 Trough and Scarp Sets

 Linear troughs, chains of pits, and scarps in coherent orientations have been observed on Mimas, Tethys, Rhea, Iapetus, Umbriel, Europa, and Ganymede.
 These features are thought to be formed from impacts or tidal forcing.